MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders wants the system to be able to handle more than one recruiter with the same name.

 # In Progress

-+ Jobseekers can apply to jobs posted by recruiters.
++ Jobseekers should be able to see a listing of the jobs for which they have applied.
-    + Jobseekers can not apply to a job with someone else’s resume.

 # Completed